BlogWorkoutsGlute Workouts

 5. Repeat the movement for the desired number of repetitions.

 Make sure to keep your back straight and your feet firmly planted on the platform throughout the exercise.
 It’s also important to control the movement and avoid locking your knees at the top of the movement.
 This can help prevent injury and ensure that you are targeting the muscles in your legs effectively.
+Avoid lifting too much weight to reduce the risk of injury and enhance performance and safety by enabling more repetitions with proper technique.

 Sets And Reps